 Depending on the specific goal of the operation, different tools may be employed.
 This can include retainers, packers, bridge plugs, etc. This will allow different pressures to be attained during the squeezing process.
 It may also help with the placement of the cement slurry at specific locations, control the injection rate, and allow for a better understanding of cement tops at the end of the operation.
 The tools involved will need to be evaluated based on the goals of the operation, the volume that can be used, and the conditions of the wellbore.

 Thereby; Success during the squeeze operation depends on the specific goal.
 The technique utilized will be dictated by the objective of the operation and the wellbore configuration.
-Typically when we are dealing with SCVF and/or GM, the goal is to eliminate the flow of gas to surface.
+Typically when we are dealing with SCVF or GM, the goal is to eliminate the flow of gas to the surface.
 The challenge with this criterion is that confirmation in eliminating the gas flow may not be immediate.
-There are times when the gas flow is eliminated for a period of time or is only reduced.
+There are times when the gas flow is removed for a period or is only reduced.
 This is the reason that effort to understand the wellbore, the operation, the products, and the technique will provide the best chance for success.

-Even though, many theories and traditional methods still exist concerning remedial work, they can be improved.
+Even though many theories and traditional methods still exist concerning remedial work, they can be improved.
 Many improvements have been implemented in well diagnostics, cement composition, down-hole equipment, and placement techniques that have greatly enhanced remedial work processes.
-And the efficient tool usage of abrasive jetting techniques has definitely contributed to increase the success rate of cut and cap process for SCVF repair and prevention.
+The efficient tool usage of abrasive jetting methods has contributed to increasing the success rate of cut and cap process for SCVF repair and prevention.